 Turmeric, (Curcuma longa L.) belongs to the family Zingiberaceae, and it was originated from South-east Asia.
 Since the ancient time Turmeric is known as the “golden spice” and the “spice of life”.
 Turmeric is used in culinary preparations, flavouring industries and different food preparations.
 Curcumin extracted from turmeric having anti-inflammatory, strong anti-oxidant and anti- cancerous properties hence it is wide range use in pharmaceutical industries.
 In traditional ayurvedic system of medicine it has been used for various treatments and variety of health conditions.
 The chemical components present in turmeric promote liver and kidney functions and control biliary disorders, diabetic and hepatic disorders (Hermann et al., 1997).
 Various supplement drinks prepared from the turmeric are widely being used for keeping good health (Hossain et al., 2005).
 Turmeric can be used as a pain reliever, treatment of arthritis.
 Turmeric also regarded as sacred spice so it can be used in rituals, spiritual functions.
 The rhizomes are used in the treatment of smooth muscle relaxant activity, haemorrhoids, leprosy, asthma, cancer, epilepsy, fever, wound, vomiting, menstrual disorder, anthelmintic, aphrodisiac inflammation and gonorrhoeal discharges (Arulmozhi et al., 2006 and Sasikumar, 2005).
 Turmeric rhizomes are aromatic and containing an essential oil.
 In organic production, mulching is an important component in the management practices of turmeric rhizomes.
 Planting of turmeric rhizomes is normally taken during summer season (April to July).
 In the high temperature months, mulching conserves the moisture in the soil to enhances soil temperature for proper germination of the turmeric rhizomes.
 Furthermore, physical properties of soil and minimizing weed competition it checks weed growth as well as weeds between mulch strips can be controlled.
 Further it prevents washing out of soil and nutrients

 Further it forbids rinsing out of soil and nutrients during heavy rains.
-Turmeric accompaniments well in moist deciduous forest While under commercial cultivation, the crop require sufficient moisture for their entire growth period.
+Turmeric accompaniments well in moist deciduous forest.
+While under commercial cultivation, the crop require sufficient moisture for their entire growth period.
 The time and intensity of moisture stress during the sensitive phase decreases the photosynthesis with stunted growth resulting in drastic reduction in biological yields (Chitra et al., 2017).
-Therefor, increasing the productivity of turmeric rhizomes the soil and water management is needed.
-These organic mulching had shown some significant effects in this regard.
+Therefore, increasing the productivity of turmeric rhizomes the soil and water management is needed.
+Mulching can be one of the best practices to retain soil moisture and preserve soil health for optimum crop growth and development (Gomasta et al., 2023).
+Organic mulching has shown some significant effects in this regard.
+Organic mulching not only improves crop production by enhancing soil physical, chemical and biological properties, but also saves environment by reducing related pollutions that might have caused by synthetic mulching (Apu et al., 2022; Kayesh et al., 2023).
 Keeping this in view, it was felt necessary to study the effect of different organic mulches during planting of turmeric rhizome to conserve soil and water so that the growth and yield of turmeric under the Agra like conditions.

 Materials and Methods